Setting up upspinserver

 as long you can receive mail at that address.

-The host name of the server on which upspinserver
+- The host name of the server on which `upspinserver` will run.

-passing your chosen host name as its -server
+passing your chosen host name as its `-server` argument

 and your chosen Upspin user name as its final argument.